 If you were to do the same move in your personal vehicle (we’ll say you get 23 mpg and have a 15 gallon tank), it would only cost about $150 (assuming an average fuel cost of $2.20).

 How can you move without having to pay extra for fuel?
 Check out U-Pack®.

-The cost of fuel is included, so there are no surprises at the pump.
-Customers often find that when they’re moving long distance, U-Pack prices are comparable to truck rental, especially when you factor in the ease of having your belongings delivered to your door.
+Since the cost of fuel is included, there are no surprises at the pump.
+Customers often find that when they’re moving long distance, U-Pack prices are comparable to U-Haul truck rental – especially when you factor in the ease of having your belongings delivered to your door.

 Click to get a free moving quote online to see how much your move will cost.